sensiolabs/SensioFrameworkExtraBundle/src/Resources/doc/index.rst

             'cache'       => array('annotations' => true),
             'security'    => array('annotations' => true),
             'psr_message' => array('enabled' => false), // Defaults to true if the PSR-7 bridge is installed
+            'content_safe' => array('annotations' => false), // Defaults to true if symfony/http-foundation v5.2 or higher is installed
         ));

 You can disable some annotations and conventions by defining one or more